Read this article in German, French, Spanish, Turkish, Italian or Polish.

 Bitpanda takes your security very seriously.
 For example, we store user funds in secure offline wallets (cold storage), use SSL encryption, offer DDOS protection and session management and email confirmation for all critical actions like sending cryptocurrencies from Bitpanda to other wallets.
-While this already gives you a good amount of protection, there are some additional steps you should consider from the user side, to protect your account.
-In this post we’re going to go over a few tried-and-tested methods to help augment your safety when using Bitpanda or rather your computer and smartphone in general.
+While this already gives you a good amount of protection, there are some additional steps you should consider from a user perspective to protect your account.
+In this post, we’re going to go over a few tried-and-tested methods to help augment your safety when using Bitpanda or rather your computer and smartphone in general.

 There is a saying that people themselves are the weakest link in computer security.
-Despite using security measurements like 2FA, you should in general be cautious and develop a healthy sense of judgement when it comes to trustworthy sources and tools.
-This applies to everything on the web, but is even more vital when it comes to cryptocurrencies.
-One of the ways you can exercise this, is to refrain from using unknown PCs or public WiFi connections.
+Despite using security measurements like 2FA, you should be cautious and develop a healthy sense of judgement in general when it comes to trusting sources and tools.
+This applies to everything on the web but is even more vital when it comes to cryptocurrencies.
+One of the ways you can exercise this is to refrain from using unknown PCs or public WiFi connections.
 Also be careful when you install browser extensions from unknown sources.

 Use strong passwords